lost-in-the-canvas/WFRP-4th-Edition-FoundryVTT/README.md

 ## Modules

 - [Arcane Marks & Careers](https://github.com/moo-man/Arcane-Marks-Careers-FVTT) - I've made a module out of my [homebrew supplement](https://drive.google.com/file/d/1uTy2r0EDMdcISFqqyxeIOSadtzz-OTAg/view) which can also serve as an example for others to build off of.
 It includes a compendium pack of all the careers as well as tables to roll for marks.

-- [Rough Nights & Hard Days](https://github.com/Jagusti/fvtt-wfrp4e-rnhd) - Spearheaded by @Jagusti, namely adds gnomes to character generation!

-- [Enemy in Shadows](https://github.com/moo-man/EiS-FVTT) - A wealth of content, tables, talents, spells.
-Also the new Dhar spellcasting mechanics!
-Still a WIP.

 - [Forien's Armoury](https://github.com/Forien/foundryvtt-forien-armoury) - A comprehensive, all-in-one Armoury with tons of custom community made weapons, armour, ammunition and other trappings.